sanskrit/raw_etexts_english/blogs/manasataramgini/2015-06-01_the-ponderous-tale-of-the-tombstones.md

 +++
-title = "The ponderous tale of thexa0tombstones"
+title = "The ponderous tale of the tombstones"

 +++
 “Since you are recording the diverse Vaidruma-s would you record the